 Aging the Meat (Optional)

-Aging — holding the meat at a steady cold temperature for several days — can improve tenderness and flavor.
+Aging - holding the meat at a steady cold temperature for several days - can improve tenderness and flavor, and a field-care and aging guide helps you judge how long is safe for your conditions.

 Setting Up a Clean Workspace